 ).
 The city centre is perfectly walkable, parts of the historic centre are even pedestrianized.

-to see the Nazi-related sites you currently need a day at most – but that will change once the new NS-Documentation Centre is finished.
+to see the two main Nazi-era-related sites you need about one whole day.
 The other dark or dark-ish bits can be covered in another half day or so, although a thorough visit to the Deutsches Museum may require (at least) a whole day in itself.
-The same is true for Munich's premier dark attraction: Dachau
+The same is true for the premier dark attraction jusrt outside Munich: Dachau

 .
 All in all, also allowing time for some of the non-dark bits, a long weekend or short week should be adequate.